Kota

 People who:

-You don't have to serve this waiting period again if you switch to a different insurer or your health coverage doesn't lapse for more than 13 weeks.
+Your employees don't have to serve this waiting period again if they switch to a different insurer or their health coverage doesn't lapse for more than 13 weeks.

 What services are and aren't covered during the waiting period?